 In today’s internet-driven world, we all do a lot of communicating via online messaging etc, making it all the more important to see if our brain is engaging in online nastiness.
 Below is a short example of how online nastiness can manifest itself.

 Amit is normally a very polite and gentle person.
 He is against animal cruelty and belongs to an online forum dedicated to those interested in being vegetarian.
 In this online forum, the real names of the members were not displayed i.e. everyone was anonymous.

 One day, someone who was clearly against vegetarianism, joined the forum and started putting posts that implied that being vegetarian was a bad and stupid thing.
 Amit got infuriated when he saw these posts and wrote some very nasty things about that person online.

 Later, once Amit’s emotions cooled down, he realised that while he did not agree with the person putting such posts in the forum, he should not have used such nasty language.
 He realised that when being anonymous, it was easy to end up being quite nasty.

 Of course, regardless of if one is anonymous or not, one should really try and avoid being nasty to anyone.
-When one is anonymous, it is even more important to be careful to prevent nastiness.
+However, when one is anonymous, it is even more important to be careful to prevent nastiness.

-Even when we reveal our real names on social media and online forums, the fact that we are not physically in front of the person we are communicating with, can give us a false feeling that we are somewhat anonymous.
-This also can also, unless we are vigilant, make us say things that are unnecessarily harsh.
+Even when we reveal our real names on social media and online forums, the fact that we are not physically in front of the person we are communicating with can give us a false feeling that we are somewhat anonymous.
+This also can also, unless we are vigilant, make us say unnecessarily harsh things.